Abhishek-2502/Ansible/README.md

 3. Give required permission to pem file in local system.

-4. Copy the PEM file from your local machine to the master server byrunning following command in cmd where PEM file is downloaded:
+4. Copy the PEM file from your local machine to the master server by running following command in cmd where PEM file is downloaded:

 ```bash
 scp -i "pem_key_name.pem" pem_key_name.pem ubuntu@ec2-54-152-198-35.compute-1.amazonaws.com:/home/ubuntu/keys